MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 We encourage you to start testing your application(s) with iOS 12.

+* If you are planning to build your MobileFirst v8 application for iOS12 you have to get rid of **stdc++** library which is removed in iSO12.
+Refer **Known Issues** section in this blog for details of the workaround.
+If you dont want to go for workaround and looking for a permanent solution upgrade to MobileFirst iFix [mfp-ifix-IF201809041150]({{site.baseurl}}/blog/2018/05/18/8-0-master-ifix-release/#collapse-mfp-ifix-IF201809041150) for v8.0.

 ## MobileFirst Platform Foundation Support for iOS 12(beta 3)

 #### Existing application